- Side Effects

 - Both cetirizine and loratadine are available over-the-counter (OTC) and in generic form.

 - Side effects of cetirizine and loratadine that are similar include drowsiness, dry mouth, headache, and fatigue.

 - Side effects of cetirizine that are different from loratadine include nausea, jitteriness, and sore throat.

 - Side effects of loratadine that are different from cetirizine include nervousness and difficulty sleeping.

 What are cetirizine and loratadine?

-What are the side effects of cetirizine and loratadine?
+What are the side effects of cetirizine (Zyrtec) and loratadine (Claritin)?

 Side effects that have been reported with cetirizine include: